ska80/coalton/README.md

  2: [ABORT] abort thread (#<THREAD "repl-thread" RUNNING {10013A8003}>)
 ```

 *Coalton has **not** reached "1.0" yet.
 This means that, from time to time, you may have a substandard user experience.
-While we try to be ANSI-conforming, Coalton is currently only tested on SBCL 2.2.x, Allegro CL 10.1.* and Clozure CL 1.21.*.
+While we try to be ANSI-conforming, Coalton is currently only tested on SBCL 2.2.x, Allegro CL 10.1.*, Clozure CL 1.21.* and LispWorks 8.0.x.

 ## Getting Started